siddarthkrishna10/Optimisation_Project_Python/README.md

 # Optimisation in Data Science Assignment
 An Optimisation Project in Python.
-Studying trends in Football Transfers and building a regression model to predict the market value of players.
+Understanding trends in Football Transfers and building a regression model to predict the market value of players.

 ## Part I
 **Goal:** To understand the trend of how much clubs have been paying over the market value for players over the past 14 seasons.